t-Soft Update of Target Network for Deep Reinforcement Learning: Simulations

 \subsection{Benchmark tasks}

 Four benchmark tasks for DRL simulated by Pybullet Gym~\citep{brockman2016openai,coumans2016pybullet} are prepared, and listed in Table~\ref{tab:sim_environment}.
-Their rewards are designed based on the following purposes: \begin{enumerate} {(\alph{enumi})} \item InvertedPendulum: A cart keeps a pole standing. \item Swingup: A cart swings up a pole and keeps it standing. \item HalfCheetah: A two-dimensional cheetah with two legs walks as fast as possible. \item Ant: A three-dimensional quadruped walks as fast as possible. \end{enumerate} After learning, the agent performs the learned task 50 times to compute the sum of rewards for each, and their median is used as the score.
-In total, 20 trials are performed for each condition and for each trial, the random seed is set as the trial number.
+Their rewards are designed based on the following purposes: \begin{enumerate} {(\alph{enumi})} \item Swingup: A cart swings up a pole and keeps it standing. \item DoublePendulum: A cart keeps a double pendulum standing. \item HalfCheetah: A two-dimensional cheetah with two legs walks as fast as possible. \item Ant: A three-dimensional quadruped walks as fast as possible. \end{enumerate}